-You will be asked to confirm your identity (you will need identification such as a passport or driver’s license) as you will be using in a GED testing center.
+You will be asked to confirm your identity (you will need identification such as a passport or driver’s license) as you will be using it in a GED testing center.

 Many states require you to be a resident of the state.
 You will be asked for your Social Security or Tax Identification Number, but it’s not required.

 Paying for the GED Test

 You can pay directly for the GED test on the GED Marketplace.
 This is the online shop where you buy GED tests, and you also can buy GED Ready tests and other learning materials.

 The price of the GED exam depends on the state you live in.
 You will have to use a major credit card or debit card, but if that’s a problem, you can also use the American Express Bluebird prepaid card that you can upload at any Walmart, as I stated above.

 There are also states that subsidize the tests partially or fully.
-You can check how it works in your state here.
+You can check what the GED fees are in your state <- here.